liv-iz/itinerary_extractor/PRIVACY_POLICY.md

 ### 4. Security

 We take the security of your information seriously.
-Your Gemini API key is stored using `chrome.storage.sync`, a secure storage method provided and managed by the Google Chrome browser.
-All communication between the extension and the Google Gemini API is encrypted using HTTPS.
-We take the security of your information seriously.
 All communication between the extension and our server, and between our server and the Google Gemini API, is encrypted using HTTPS.
 Your secret API key is stored securely on our server and is never exposed to the client.

 ### 5. Changes to This Privacy Policy